 Ruth Schwenk: We’ve tried to help them understand that marriage is really important in our home.
 And, I think we wanna be an example to our children, not just to the world, but to our children.
 They’re gonna remember how we, uh, made our marriage a priority in our home.

 End of Excerpt

-John: And, Pat is a pastor, and Ruth blogs about her motherhood adventures.
-They’ve been married for 19 years and have been in full-time ministry for over 17 of those years.
-They’ve also written a book calledFor Better Or For Kids, which is… (Laughter)
+John: Hm, and, uh, Pat is a pastor, and Ruth blogs about her motherhood adventures.
+They’ve been married for 19 years and have been in full-time ministry for, uh, over 17 of those years.
+They’ve also written a book called For Better or for Kids.

-Jim: It is a good one.
+Jim: It is good one.

-John: And that’s the foundation for our conversation today.
+John: … and that’s the foundation for our conversation today.

 Ruth: Thank you.

 Jim: It’s good to have you.
 Pat, first time.

 Patrick: No, not at all.

 Patrick: Not at all.